Balearic Islands, Spain

 - the gothic-style Bellver Castle, built in the 14th century.
-Located a few km west of the city of Palma, it’s one of the few castles in Europe with a circular shape.
+It’s located a few kilometers west of the city of Palma and is one of the few circular castles in Europe.

-- The Cuevas de Artà, an extensive network of caves with impressive stalactite and stalagmite formations.
-Access to the caves and stalactites chambers is via a 400m path and there are guided tours.
+- the Cuevas de Artà, an extensive network of caves with impressive stalactite and stalagmite formations.
+You can access the cave via a 400m path and there are guided tours lasting half an hour.

-- The Cuevas del Drach, four large and deep interconnected caves, with rock formations and a lake (Lake Martel).
-Guided tours available, while music concerts often take place inside the caves.
+- the Cuevas del Drach, four stunning interconnected caves with rock formations and an underground lake (Lake Martel), considered one of the largest in the world.
+Guided tours are available, while classical music concerts often take place inside the caves.

 - the medieval village of Pollença in the north of the island, with narrow streets, beautiful decorative elements and the iconic chapel of El Calvari on the top of the hill (accessed by climbing 365 steps).
 It has gained a reputation as an artist’s colony.

-- The picturesque village of Valldemossa, located in an impressive valley in between the Tramuntana mountains.
+- the picturesque village of Valldemossa, located in an idyllic valley in between the Tramuntana mountains.

 - the natural reserve of S'Albufera de Mallorca, an ideal location for hiking and bird watching.

 - the Formentor Lighthouse, a peninsula at the easternmost end of the island with a breathtaking landscape and views to the Mediterranean.
+It is one of the most photographed places in Mallorca.

-- The Aquarium of Palma, with the deepest shark tank in Europe and an impressive collection of live corals.
+- the Aquarium of Palma, with the deepest shark tank at 8.5 meters and the largest collection of live corals in Europe.

-- The Fundació Pilar i Joan Miró in Palma, a beautiful museum dedicated to the work of the artist Joan Miró who had a special personal connection with the island.
+- the Fundació Pilar i Joan Miró in Palma, a beautiful museum dedicated to the work of artist Joan Miró, who felt incredibly inspired by the light on the island.

 Detail from the medieval castle of Bellver, one of the few circular castles in Europe